KonduitAI/konduit-serving/dev_docs/README.md

 NDArray is a special case also: it in a JSON object with type/shape/data keys.
 Currently data is base64 encoded, but we may allow a "1d buffer array" format in the future also.

+Bounding boxes are also stored with special keys in either (cx, cy, h, w) format or (x1, x2, y1, y2) format, again with special/reserved names to differentiate a bounding box from a Data instance (otherwise the JSON would be ambiguous).

 The full set of protected keys can be found on the Data interface.
 They include:
 * @BytesBase64